-The LPC2378 begins operation at power-up and when awakened from Power-down mode or Deep power-down mode by using the 4 MHz IRC oscillator as the clock source.
+The LPC2388 begins operation at power-up and when awakened from Power-down mode by using the 4 MHz IRC oscillator as the clock source.
 This allows chip operation to resume quickly.
 If the main oscillator or the PLL is needed by the application, software will need to enable these features and wait for them to stabilize before they are used as a clock source.